Analyze search results

-If necessary, you can change the default behavior so that the single found usage is also displayed in the Find Results window.
-To do so, clear the Go to Usage: if there is only one result.... check box in the page of ReSharper options.
+You can change the default behavior so that even the single found usage is also displayed in the Find Results window.
+To do so, clear the Go to Usage: if there is only one result.... checkbox on the page of ReSharper options (Alt+R, O).

-Some actions, e.g. Find Usages automatically display the results in this window.
-For other actions, you can do it manually by clicking Show in Find Results or press + on the numeric keypad when a pop-up with the search results is displayed.
+Some actions, for example Find Usages automatically display the results in this window.
+For other actions, you can do it manually when a popup with the search results is displayed — click Show in Find Results , press Shift+Enter or + on the numeric keypad .

 Results of each new navigation or search action are displayed in a new tab of the Find Results window, so you can easily get back to previous searches.

-If you close the Find Results window, you can always reopen it by choosing in the main menu or by pressing Ctrl+Alt+U. Tabs with search results are preserved until you close the solution.
+If you close the Find Results window, you can always reopen it by choosing in the main menu or by pressing Control+Alt+U. Tabs with search results are preserved until you close the solution.

-You can also press F8/Shift+F8 to open next/previous search result in the editor.
+To open the next/previous search result in the editor, press F8/Shift+F8.

-To show the source code for the selected usage, click Show Preview on the toolbar.
-The displayed preview are updated according to the selected usage.
-If necessary, you can locate the preview pane on the bottom of on the right.
-To change its position, click the arrow to the right of the Show Preview button and choose Right or Bottom.
+To study the source code of the selected item right in the window, click Show Preview on the toolbar.
+If necessary, you can locate the preview pane at the bottom or on the right.

 To filter search results by name, just start typing the part of the name in the window.